 --CREATE SCHEMA Test GRANT SELECT ON SCHEMA::Test to ApplicationUser

 Managing databases and servers from the Azure portal or using the Azure Resource Manager API is controlled by your portal user account's role assignments.
-For more information, see Role-based access control in Azure portal.
+For more information, see Assign Azure roles using the Azure portal.

 Transparent Data Encryption (TDE) helps protect against the threat of malicious activity by encrypting and decrypting your data at rest.
 When you encrypt your database, associated backups and transaction log files are encrypted without requiring any changes to your applications.
 TDE encrypts the storage of an entire database by using a symmetric key called the database encryption key.